You can use pocketPCC to view most of the information you would find in PCC EHR, remotely.

 Review Schedules in pocketPCC

-When you log in to pocketPCC, the schedule will display, defaulting to today’s date.
+When you log in to pocketPCC, the schedule will display, including all blocks added through PCC EHR’s Appointment Book, defaulting to today’s date.

 The schedule will remember which provider you last viewed.